mikepqr/algorithms/dpv/01-arithmetic/notes.md

  - b > a/2. a mod b = a - b.
 Therefore a mod b < a/2

 Therefore each recursion of Euclid's algorithm one of the two numbers at least halves.
-Which number halves alternatves.
+Which number halves alternates.
 So after two recursions both numbers have halved.
 And after O(2n) = O(n) recursions the base case is reached.
 Each recursion has a mod operation, which has the same big-Oh running time as division, i.e. O(n^2).